-The ASX [Name of Rules] Operating Rules do not seek to proscribe the way in which participants conduct their business, provided they do so in a manner that conforms to those rules.
+The ASX Clear Operating Rules do not seek to proscribe the way in which participants conduct their business, provided they do so in a manner that conforms to those rules.

-Under the ASX [Name of Rules] Operating Rules, a participant is responsible for all actions and omissions of persons involved in its business as a participant.1 This applies regardless of where the business activities are conducted and by whom.
+Under the ASX Clear Operating Rules, a participant is responsible for all actions and omissions of persons involved in its business as a participant.1 This applies regardless of where the business activities are conducted and by whom.

-A participant is also required to have adequate resources and processes, including management supervision processes, to comply with its obligations as a participant under the ASX [Name of Rules] Operating Rules.2 This applies to all of a participant's activities, including any that it may have offshored or outsourced.
-Hence a participant must have appropriate processes to supervise any offshored or outsourced activities so that they comply with all applicable obligations under the ASX [Name of Rules] Operating Rules.
+A participant is also required to have adequate resources and processes, including management supervision processes, to comply with its obligations as a participant under the ASX Clear Operating Rules.2 This applies to all of a participant's activities, including any that it may have offshored or outsourced.
+Hence a participant must have appropriate processes to supervise any offshored or outsourced activities so that they comply with all applicable obligations under the ASX Clear Operating Rules.